hivesolutions/flask-quorum/doc/variables.rst

 .. rst:directive:: ..
 CLOUDAMQP_URL:: string

-    URL used by the rabitmq library (pika) to create the connection with the server that is going to be used in the session.
+    URL used by the RabbitMQ library (pika) to create the connection with the server that is going to be used in the session.
 It should contain both authentication and location information.